makerdao/community/governance/polls/SparkLend Gnosis - Update sxDAI onboard parameters  - April 15, 2024.md

 ## Review

-This poll allows the MakerDAO governance community to signal their support or opposition to updating the "Oracle" and "Liquidation protocol fee" parameters for sxDAI (Savings xDAI) onto SparkLend on Gnosis.
+This poll allows the MakerDAO governance community to signal their support or opposition to updating the "Oracle" parameter for sxDAI (Savings xDAI) onto SparkLend on Gnosis.
 The onboarding will occur with the parameters below:

 ### Spark Parameters